-The Library requires that users adhere to the University of Washington Tacoma Student Code of Conduct, the policies and procedures of the Library and the University, and to all local, state, and federal laws.
-In order to support the Library’s mission and provide an environment conducive to study, library users are expected to abide by the following guidelines and policies.
+The UW Tacoma Library requires that users adhere to the University of Washington Tacoma Student Code of Conduct, the policies and procedures of the Library and the University, to all local, state, and federal laws, and to abide by the following guidelines and policies.

-- Behavior that contributes to excessive noise levels is prohibited, including talking in designated quiet areas, loud talking anywhere in the Library, audible electronic devices, voice over IP conversations, or making other loud noises.
+- Behavior that contributes to excessive noise levels is prohibited, including talking in designated quiet areas, audible electronic devices, and loud talking,

 - Cell phones are to be set to silent or vibrate in the library and phone conversations are to be limited to designated areas; texting is allowed throughout the library.

-- Library users will not engage in any sexual activities including unwanted or inappropriate touching, unwanted or inappropriate advances, harassment or indecent exposure.
+- Library users will not engage in any sexual activities on library premises.

 - Users may not disturb others with strong, pervasive odors, including perfume, cologne, body odor, or alcohol.

-- Misappropriating, misusing, damaging, stealing, or obstructing use of library equipment, resources, or facilities is prohibited.
+- Misappropriating, misusing, vandalizing, stealing, monopolizing, deliberately misplacing, or obstructing the use of library equipment, resources, or facilities is prohibited.

 - Animals, with the exception of identified service animals, are not allowed in the Library.